Current Retail: $49.49

 - No ID tag/name plate area

 Edgar is an active outdoor dog, who participates in hiking, snowshoeing, paddling, skijoring, and kicksledding.
 He, and our other dog Gryphon, has a number of activity-specific harnesses, but the style harness that he uses most frequently is a hiking harness.
 We were excited for the opportunity to test out a Kurgo harness this spring.
-We have successfully used Kurgo products for years (such as car seat coves, car restraints, bowls, leashes), but neither of our dogs has used a Kurgo hiking harness.
+We have successfully used Kurgo products for years (such as car seat covers, car restraints, bowls, leashes), but neither of our dogs had used a Kurgo hiking harness before.

 We are pleased to note that Kurgo, a company founded in New England and based on experiences hiking with dogs in Vermont, really does give back to the dog community.
 For example, the Kurgo Foundation "assists organizations that help people explore the world together, as well as organizations that help dogs in natural disaster situations".

 DESCRIPTION AND DESIGN: